Updated: August 2018

 Warm, stretchy, comfortable.
 Winner.
 The selling point is that the “reactive” material makes them relatively warm, i.e. a 5 mm feels like a 7 mm.
 They’ve certainly got excellent seals.

-When my old computer finally died, earlier this year, I decided to go for a major upgrade.
+When my old computer finally died in 2017, I decided to go for a major upgrade.
 I asked for recommendations from my experienced diver friends, and Shearwater kept coming up as a great option.
 I’m really glad I bought this computer.
 It was expensive, but it’s just so nice to use.
 The air integration works perfectly, too.

 If you’re a long way from home, having one of these in your BCD pocket is a really good idea.